Your Guide to Portugal Golden Visa Through Real Estate Acquisition

 Property Renovation Option of Portugal Golden Visa

 The Golden Visa investment in this option involves the property price and the ex-VAT cost of the contracted renovation works.
-Other expenses such as assistance fees, government fees and taxes do not count towards the investment amount.
+Other expenses such as assistance fees, government fees, and taxes do not count towards the investment amount.

-280,000 Euro Option of Portugal Golden Visa
+€280,000 Option of Portugal Golden Visa

-Portugal Golden Visa Program has several investment options as mentioned above.
-Economically most advantageous one of these options is the 280k euros option.
-However, this is only a short term advantage, because more expensive options in more popular areas tend to yield better returns in the long term process.
+Portugal Golden Visa Program has several investment options, as mentioned above.
+Economically most advantageous one of these options is the €280,000 option.
+However, this is only a short-term advantage, because more expensive options in more accessible areas tend to yield better returns in the long term process.

-280,000 euro option of the Portugal Golden Visa is available only in lower density areas.
-According to the Golden Visa rules of Portugal, designated lower density areas give 20 per cent off to the investors over the total value.
-Therefore, if the applicant chooses to invest in a property that is designated for rehabilitation, they get 20 per cent off of the minimum investment requirement which is 350,000 euros.
-When the 20 per cent discount is applied to this, the result is 280,000 euros.
+The €280,000 option of the Portugal Golden Visa is available only on the rehabilitated properties in lower-density areas.
+In order to incentivize investments in these areas, the minimum investment value of €350,000 is decreased by 20 percent.
+Therefore, if the applicant chooses to invest in a property that is designated for rehabilitation, they get 20 percent off of the €350,000, which is €280,000.

 The Most Popular Lower Density Areas in Portugal